eaglesakura/army-knife/README.md

 `Kerberus` is coroutine-base async tasks library with Kotlin.

-When java, use the [Cerberus](https://github.com/eaglesakura/cerberus) library.
+If you love java, use the [Cerberus](https://github.com/eaglesakura/cerberus) library.